Enlargement of the eurozone: United Kingdom

-Before Brexit, the potential adoption of the euro was part of public discourse in the UK.
+Before Brexit, the potential adoption of the euro was part of public discourse in the United Kingdom.
 The country secured an opt-out from being required to switch its currency to the euro, and never sought to adopt the currency.
 Following Brexit, the topic is no longer part of public discourse.

-The British Overseas Territories Akrotiri and Dhekelia, located on the island of Cyprus, are the only territories under British sovereignty to officially use the Euro.
+The British Overseas Territory of Akrotiri and Dhekelia, located on the island of Cyprus, is the only territory under British sovereignty to use the Euro.

 While not an official currency in Gibraltar, most retail outlets there do accept the euro.